A Guide to How Often To Vacuum a Pool – Daily, Weekly or Monthly?

 Fall

-In fall, particularly if there are trees around or near the pool, it will be necessary to vacuum more frequently.
-Leaves, and any form of organic matter, that may sit on the bottom of a pool, will promote the growth of algae.
-That is something you definitely do not want.
-So regular vacuuming and removing leaves with a net during fall may be necessary 2-3 times a week.
+In the fall, particularly if trees are around or near the pool, it will be necessary to vacuum more frequently.
+Leaves and any form of organic matter that may sit on the bottom of a pool will promote algae growth, which you definitely do not want.
+So, regular vacuuming and removing leaves with a net during fall may be necessary 2-3 times a week.

 After a storm

-If you have a storm, particularly with strong wind, then dust and other debris will probably end up in the pool.
-Ideally, you shouldn’t just leave that until your next weekly vacuum but do it as soon as possible.
+If you have a storm, particularly with strong wind, dust and other debris will probably end up in the pool.
+Ideally, you should do it as soon as possible, not just wait until your next weekly vacuum.

-Here in the Canary Islands, we have a strong wind called a Calima every few months which brings lots of dust from the Sahara desert so I need to vacuum my pool as soon as that is over.
+Here in the Canary Islands, we have a strong wind called a Calima every few months.
+This wind brings lots of dust from the Sahara desert, so I need to vacuum my pool as soon as it is over.

 Algae

-If you should get a build-up of algae then, as well as using chemicals, more frequent vacuuming, perhaps to waste, might be required.
-You should brush the walls and the floor thoroughly before vacuuming in this situation.
+If you should get a build-up of algae, then, as well as using chemicals, more frequent vacuuming, perhaps to waste, might be required.
+In this situation, brush the walls and the floor thoroughly before vacuuming.

 how often should I vacuum my pool?